 The Faculty of Education is offering a blended Master of Education Cohort program for teachers interested in furthering their expertise in health, physical education, comprehensive school health and more!
-We are only three courses away from the THIRD cohort completing their degrees.
-The next cohort is planned for Summer 2024.
+The next cohort is planned for Summer 2026.
 Check out the information below for FAQs.
 Click here for key dates and application information.

 Although our HPE MEd Cohorts are offered under the Elementary Education Masters program, it is certainly not limited to elementary teachers!
-Our first three cohorts have included high school HPE specialists, consultants, elementary HPE specialists and generalists, administrators and more!
+Our cohorts thus far have included high school HPE specialists, consultants, elementary HPE specialists and generalists, administrators and more - from all across Canada!
 The purpose of a graduate degree is to examine theory and background in an area (HPE in our case) and then enable and support students to apply these learnings to their own particular context.
 In fact, according to John Dewey (1938), the context you are in is one of the most important things!
-Essentially, if you are interested in furthering your learning and professional growth in HPE, then implementing your knowledge in your unique context - this is the program for you!
+Essentially, if you are interested in furthering your learning and professional growth in HPE, and then implementing your knowledge/ skills in your unique context - this is the program for you!

 Thanks for asking.
 Why yes, yes you can!
 We have had a number of students in the cohorts thus far take EDU 520 and EDU 521 as part of their cohort experience.
 It involves swapping out 2 of the other courses and we can help you figure it out.

 There sure is!
 We have had past students switch to a thesis program part way through the cohort.
 If you are interested in this option, you just need to let us know and we can work it out - usually after the first year is complete.
-Thesis topics thus far have included mental health and loose parts play!
+Thesis topics thus far have included mental health, teacher burnout, health education and loose parts play!

 Summer On Campus Courses